 We’re aware that this doesn’t mean link building isn’t number 4 on the list, it very well could be.
 What it does signify to us, however, is that many SEOs still have a fairly old school view on which tactics are needed to get websites ranking well.

 We’ve actually learnt from our own experience that we can rank websites in number 1, for highly competitive terms, without having to stop and worry about link building – we even did it with our own website in one of the most competitive industries when it comes to rankings!

 What does this mean for the future of link building?
 Well, to us, it means that people have to take a new view on link building within SEO.
 As we said above, link building still has its own role and functions within SEO but it can no longer take pride and place at the top of the pile.

 In order to get websites ranking higher, we have to think about the user, not the search engine.
 One of the most overlooked things in SEO is the fact that search engines care more about the users who search on it than the websites it displays.
 Without the users, there’s no business.

 What are your thoughts on link building within the current SEO landscape?
 Do you think it’s the most important tactic or do you think it’s starting to take a back seat?

-If you’ve tried tirelessly to get your website ranking higher but had no luck, fill in our form to get a free quote right now and see how we can take you to that coveted number 1 spot!
+If you’ve tried tirelessly to get your website ranking higher but had no luck, contact us to get a free quote right now and see how we can take you to that coveted number 1 spot!